nojronatron/nojronatron.github.io/power-hour-notes/iverson-ambiguity.md

 User stories should be refined into requirements for the current Sprint.
 Clarify User Stories regularly so that work items are well defined.

+In team collaboration (T-shooting, submitting requests, asking questions) there are plenty of opportunities for ambiguity to appear.
+My job is to ask questions and figure out the root cause of a problem, or what the actual ask is.

+Remember: I am not comfortable reporting ambiguous information to my manager, so it is my responsibility to dis-ambiguate so that I can articulate details to others (and be productive).

+Abiguity can result in:

+- Low productivity
+- Wasted time/effort
+- Creating the wrong thing
+- Inaccurate estimates
+- Missed deadlines

+Ask questions to:

+- Determine what the starting point is.
+- Discover what an "end state" might be.

+## Handling Ambiguity

+Accept it.
+Learn to navigate it.
+Build-up tolerance for it.

+Make uncomfortable decisions that might not be correct.
+It is *ok to fail*.
+Concentrate of *keeping moving forward*!

+Communicate: Ask questions!
+State your assumptions *out loud*.
+Write-out your understandings so others can read and consume them, and provide feedback and corrections to your assumptions.

+Keep your cool: Good decisions don't come from a place of stress.

+## Key Takeaways

+- Do *not* assume that asking your question makes you look "dumb".
+- Open conversations rather than be fearful of asking a question.

 ## Footer

 Back to [Root Readme.md](../README.html)